Worker dies in 'work-related fatality' at World Cup stadium in Qatar

-DOHA A worker has died in a "work-related fatality" at the site of a 2022 World Cup stadium in Qatar, the country's World Cup organizing body said late on Saturday.
+DOHA (Reuters) - A worker has died in a "work-related fatality" at the site of a 2022 World Cup stadium in Qatar, the country's World Cup organizing body said late on Saturday.

 The incident occurred on Saturday morning at the Al Wakrah Stadium and is being investigated, Qatar's Supreme Committee for Delivery and Legacy said in a statement.
 Al Wakrah was designed by the late British architect Zaha Hadid.